cms-analysis/CombineHarvester/HTTSM2016/SMHTT2016_WAW_protocol.md

 To perform exclusion limits and signal significance calculations perform following steps:

-Get HiggsAnalysis-CombinedLimit and CombineHarvester in a way described in Protocol_SM_Htt_2016.md, but you should get it from: git clone git@github.com:apyskir/CombineHarvester.git cd CombineHarvester git checkout SM2016-dev
+Get HiggsAnalysis-CombinedLimit and CombineHarvester in a way described in Protocol_SM_Htt_2016.md.
+Some minor changes adapting the code to WAW analysis is in apyskir's repo.
+Get it from: git clone git@github.com:apyskir/CombineHarvester.git cd CombineHarvester git checkout SM2016-dev